Aurecima logo

 • Use clear expense categories

-• Keep business and private spending separate
+• Keep business and private spending clearly separate

 Supporting details